buildingblocs/2023/events/march-conference/index-en.md

 Wonder how websites are made?
 Experience the process yourself.
 Learn how to design a simple website from our experienced volunteers in this workshop!

-## _Starvation_ Competition
+## Starvation Competition

 Capping off the March Conference will be a contest, but one that might catch some off guard.
-Unlike the classic Hackathon adopted in the June Conference, we will instead be organising our very own "Hackathon" for open-source ー "Starvation".
+Unlike the classic Hackathon adopted in the June Conference, we will instead be organising our very own "Hackathon" for open-source ー Starvation.
 It's an open source gamified coding platform inspired by [CodeCombat](https://codecombat.com/), with the gameplay influenced by [BattleCats](https://battlecats.club/en/series/battlecats/).
 Solve coding challenges applying your Python and data skills from the workshops for a beginner progression!

 ## Schedule